aditya-as17/gatsbynetlify/content/pages/about.md

 I am Aditya Sharma.
 I have a Master's degree in **Financial Economics**.
 Due to my interest in computers, I taught myself to program and continuing.
 Business, economics, technology, finance intrigues me.
 And I want to start writing as notes to self to the topics I learn, and books I read.
 <!-- I structured a CSE curriculum from MIT OCW to make myself a full fledged computer engineer.
 You can find about it more [here](https://aditya-as17.github.io/MIT-CSE/).-->
 <!--
 > I tweet about investing, growth and learning.
 You can check my tweets here,  [@Aditya_97](https://twitter.com/Aditya_as97).
 If that looks valuable and relevant to you, You can follow me on twitter.
+Yeah yeah so very much need to be updated.

 I write a weekly newsletter on substack, **[Deconstructed](https://decons.substack.com/)** in which I take anecdotes/incidents/news from business and technology world, explain the issue in brief and write investment lessons and applications of it.